rei/osbridge/README.md

 abilities.
 (It's the original template for Google I/O, so don't let the Google theme throw ya.)

+## Quick start

+1. Clone this repo and `cd` into it

+    git clone git@github.com:reidev/scenery.git
+    cd scenery

+1. Create a new branch for your presentation,

+    git branch -b my-presentation

+1. Install render dependencies

+    npm install

+1. Modify slide config `slide_config.js` and slides in `content/slides.md` as needed

+1. Render slides

+    npm render

 ## Creating a New Presentation

 To create a new presentation, **create a new branch**, and modify it to your